influxdata/docs-v2/CONTRIBUTING.md

 - quarter

 ### Tooltips
-Use the `{{< tooltips >}}` shortcode to add tooltips to text.
+Use the `{{< tooltip >}}` shortcode to add tooltips to text.
-The **1st** argument is the text shown in the tooltip.
+The **first** argument is the text shown in the tooltip.
-The **2nd** argument is the highlighted text that triggers the tooltip.
+The **second** argument is the highlighted text that triggers the tooltip.

 ```md
 I like {{< tooltip "Butterflies are awesome!" "butterflies" >}}.
 ```

-The example above renders as "I like butterflies" with "butterflies" highlighted.
+The rendered output is "I like butterflies" with "butterflies" highlighted.
 When you hover over "butterflies," a tooltip appears with the text: "Butterflies are awesome!"

 ### Flux sample data tables